telehash/telehash.github.io/v3/e3x/handshake.md

 Immediately upon receiving a valid higher or equal `at` for any handshake message type, that message should be cached and replace any previous matching type with a _lower_ `at` only (messages with matching `at` and `type` values must be discarded).
 The message should also then be grouped with any other received messages with the same `at` and delivered to the application to process and validate.

-If an application requires multiple message types it simply waits until the sufficient types arrive and process/validate them.
+If an application requires multiple message types it simply waits until the sufficient types arrive and then processes/validates them.
 Application-invalidated handshakes must never be responded to so that the endpoint does not advertise its existence except to explicitly trusted/validated endpoints.

 At any point the application may provide updated handshake message types to be sent in a new handshake process.
 When the transport requests an updated handshake, the last known/provided message types are updated with a new `at` and re-sent.